phillydotnet/CodeCamps/2019.2-October/AzureDevOps-Ross/README.md

 [LaunchDarkly](https://launchdarkly.com/) - Well known product that enables and manages continuous delivery of features behind feature flags (this was not discussed in the presentation but suggested as an example tool).

+There is an Azure DevOps LaunchDarkly Lab too: [Feature Flag Management with LaunchDarkly and AzureDevOps](https://azuredevopslabs.com/labs/vstsextend/launchdarkly/)

 ## Azure Boards

 ### Open Questions